-Seattle University’s Moot Court Board seeks your application for The Order of Barristers.
 The Order of Barristers is a national honorary organization whose purpose is the encouragement of oral advocacy and brief writing skills through effective law school oral advocacy programs.
 The Order seeks to improve these programs through interscholastic sharing of ideas, information, and resources.
 The Order also provides national recognition for individuals who have excelled in advocacy and service at their respective schools.
-Moot Court Board spearheads the nomination process for Seattle University School of Law by identifying and nominating a certain number of students for admission into the national Order of Barristers.
+Moot Court Board spearheads the nomination process for Seattle University School of Law by identifying and nominating ten students for admission into the National Order of Barristers.

-To be eligible for nomination, you must be graduating in May 2016.
-Nomination selection is based upon points earned for activities including Moot Court Board membership, Dispute Resolution Board membership, participating as a bailiff, participating as a witness, competing in in-house, regional, and national competitions, and completing certain law school courses.
+To be eligible for nomination, you must be graduating in the Spring or have already graduated in the Winter.
+Nomination selection is based upon points earned for activities including Moot Court Board membership, Dispute Resolution Board membership, participating as a bailiff, participating as a witness, competing in in-house competitions, competing in regional and national competitions stemming from in-house competitions, and completing certain law school courses.

-The top point earners are nominated by the Moot Court Board to the National Order of Barristers and invited to the Moot Court Board’s Annual Banquet in April of 2016.
+The top point earners are nominated by the Moot Court Board to the National Order of Barristers and invited to the Moot Court Board’s Annual Banquet.

 Possibly.
 The list is a non-inclusive list.
 On your application, list other classes you have taken that you believe would qualify.
 The scoring committee will look at the course description to see if it meets the advocacy criteria.

 No. You cannot get points for required classes.
 Evidence is a required course for all students (like Con Law and Legal Writing I & II).